RaffalShafiei/mushroom-webapp/README.md

 # mushroom-webapp
 A Binary Classification model showing whether Mushrooms are Edible or Poisonous.
-I will use the Mushrooms dataset.
+I'm using the Mushrooms dataset.